Mushrum-mmb/Nalice/README.md

 Please check how to switch to bootloader mode on your Pro Micro first.

-Then download the firmware below or build it yourself, overlaying or changing the keymap.
+Then download the firmware in [release tab](https://github.com/Mushrum-mmb/Nalice/releases) or build it for yourself, overlaying or changing the keymap.

 ### 🎓 Build the firmware for yourself